jhukdev/jameshill.dev/src/articles/partial-hydration.md

 const LoginForm = withHydration('LoginForm', Component);
 ```

 Now that you've isolated the component, and provided a way to hydrate it with data, all you'll need to do is run it on the client.
-I normally just do something like this in an entry file that's built via webpack:
+I normally do something like this in an entry file that's built via a bundler:

 ```ts
 import './components/login-form';
 ```

 And there it is.
 One approach to solving the double payload problem.
-There's a lot of work happening to make this process less manual, but if you want total control over how and what code gets sent to a client, this pattern is a pretty good solution.
+There's a lot of work happening to make this process less manual, but if you want total control over how and what code gets sent to a client, this pattern is a fairly good solution.